Art, Truth and Politics

-"Art, Truth and Politics" (also referred to and published as "Art, Truth & Politics" and Art, Truth and Politics) is the Nobel Lecture delivered on video by the 2005 Nobel Laureate in Literature Harold Pinter (1930–2008), who was at the time hospitalised and unable to travel to Stockholm to deliver it in person.
+Art, Truth and Politics is the Nobel Lecture delivered on video by 2005 Nobel Laureate in Literature Harold Pinter (1930–2008), who was hospitalized at the time and unable to deliver it to Stockholm in person.
+The lecture was critical to United States global policy, and attracted much debate over his stance against the Iraq War.

 The 46-minute videotaped lecture was projected on three large screens in front of the audience at the Swedish Academy, in Stockholm, on the evening of 7 December 2005.
-It was simultaneously transmitted on Channel 4's digital television channel More 4, in the United Kingdom, where it was introduced by Pinter's friend and fellow playwright David Hare.
-Soon after its videotaped delivery and simulcast, the full text and streaming video formats were posted for the public on the Nobel Prize and Swedish Academy official websites.
+It was simultaneously transmitted on British television channel More 4, with an introduction by Pinter's friend and fellow playwright David Hare.
+Soon after its videotaped delivery and simulcast, the full text and streaming video formats were available on the Nobel Prize and Swedish Academy websites.

 A privately printed limited edition, Art, Truth and Politics: The Nobel Lecture, was published by Faber and Faber on 16 March 2006.
-It is also published in The Essential Pinter, by Grove Press (on 10 October 2006, Pinter's 76th birthday); in the "Appendix" of Harold Pinter, the revised and enlarged edition of Pinter's official authorised biography by Michael Billington (Faber, 2007); and in the 3rd edition of Harold Pinter's collection Various Voices, published posthumously (Faber, 2009).
-Many print and online periodicals have also published the full text of Pinter's Nobel Lecture, including Publications of the Modern Language Association (PMLA), in May 2006, with permission from the Nobel Foundation.
+It was also published in The Essential Pinter, by Grove Press on 10 October 2006 (Pinter's 76th birthday); in the "Appendix" of Harold Pinter, the revised and enlarged edition of Pinter's official authorized biography by Michael Billington (Faber, 2007); and in the 3rd edition of Harold Pinter's collection Various Voices, published posthumously (Faber, 2009).
+Many print and online periodicals have also published the full text of Pinter's Nobel Lecture, including Publications of the Modern Language Association (PMLA) in May 2006, with permission from the Nobel Foundation.

-DVD and VHS video recordings of Pinter's Nobel Lecture (without Hare's introduction) are produced and distributed by Illuminations.
-This video recording of the lecture was introduced by Pinter's close friend, the writer Salman Rushdie, originator and chairman of PEN World Voices, and shown publicly in the United States for the first time at the Harold Pinter Memorial Celebration: A Tribute to Harold Pinter, at the Martin E. Segal Theatre Center, of The Graduate Center of The City University of New York, on 2 May 2009, as part of the 5th annual PEN World Voices Festival.
+DVD and VHS video recordings of Pinter's Nobel Lecture (without Hare's introduction) are also produced and distributed by Illuminations.
+These recordings have introductions by writer Salman Rushdie, who is Pinter's close friend and chairman of PEN World Voices.
+As part of the 5th PEN World Voices Festival, they were shown publicly in the United States for the first time at the Harold Pinter Memorial Celebration, which took place on the Martin E. Segal Theatre Center of CUNY Graduate Center on 2 May 2009.

-The lecture caused much discussion, including criticism.